 Courses

-EAS 1601: Habitable Planet (Spring 2022)
+EAS 1601: Habitable Planet (Spring 2022, Fall 2022)

 Introduction to the origin and evolution of Planet Earth, creation of the universe and the elements, early history of Earth, radioisotope geochemistry and the timing of events in the universe, the galaxy, and on Earth.
 Formation of the atmosphere and oceans.